vishal-mundewadi/Vishal-Mundewadi/README.md

 # 💫 About Me:
-I am currently studying BE in Computer Science Engineeringwith a passionate in ecology and a tech-enthusiast.
+I am currently studying BE in Computer Science Engineering with a passionate in ecology and a tech-enthusiast.

 ## 🌐 Socials: